 Should this be your case, you will have to learn a few things and gather some information beforehand if you really want to create an app or a website and are really taking the project seriously.
 There are hundreds of websites that shed light on this topic.
 As it happens, this blog is one of these.
 We will now discuss how to define your project from the very beginning and how to monetise a mobile application.

-Reason No. 3: Not asking experts for help
+#3 Not asking experts for help

 In the wake of the previous reason, you may have gathered all the information available on the Internet or on expert sites.
 However, there may be times when, at this point, you will have to make decisions about your digital project and you are not sure about what to do at the same time.
 You can always resort to asking an expert for advice when in doubt.
 An expert has practical experience on the matter and can advise you on how to develop a successful project, even if you have all the theoretical bits and pieces at your disposal.